Scam-y stem cells?

 In 2018, the FDA took legal action against a Florida stem cell clinic when three women went blind after receiving intravitreal injections of stem cells from the clinic to treat their AMD.
 Before the injection, their vision ranged from 20/30 to 20/200, but afterwards they had 20/200 to LP vision.
 The injection contained stem cells that were obtained from fat removed from their abdomen through liposuction.

-Why the increase?
+Why is the FDA involved?

 WHAT YOUR PATIENT MIGHT ASK YOU

 Are there glasses that can prevent myopia progression?